lilydjwg/nvchecker/README.rst

 Dependency
 ==========
 - Python 3.7+
-- Python library: structlog, toml
+- Python library: structlog, toml, appdirs
 - One of these Python library combinations (ordered by preference):

   * tornado + pycurl